The 13 Best Baby Swings Of 2020

 6. Fisher-Price Sweet Snugapuppy Dreams Cradle 'n Swing

-With two ways to swing — side-to-side or head-to-toe — and two comfortable recline positions, the $119.99 Fisher-Price Sweet Snugapuppy Dreams Cradle 'n Swing is both practical and adorable.
+With two ways to swing — side-to-side or head-to-toe — and two comfortable recline positions, the $160 Fisher-Price Sweet Snugapuppy Dreams Cradle 'n Swing is both practical and adorable.
 The plush seat pad and gentle swinging motion will cradle your little one snugly and have her drifting off into snooze land in no time (bonus: the seat pad is machine-washable).
-In addition to puppies, there are four other styles you can choose.
 The swing features six speeds, along with 16 songs and nature sounds.
 It can be battery-operated or plugged in at your convenience.
 One thing to keep in mind is this swing has a wide base and takes up a significant amount of space.
-Still, a 4.1-star rating isn’t too shabby.
+Still, a 4.5-star rating isn’t too shabby.

 8. Ingenuity ConvertMe Swing-2-Seat Portable Swing